HuygensING/alexandria/README.md

 #### 2c.
 If you don't want to change your path, you can create a softlink.

-A softlink (also known as a symbolic link or symlink) consists of a special type of file that serves as a reference to another file or directory.
+A soft link (also known as a symbolic link or symlink) consists of a special type of file that serves as a reference to another file or directory.
 You can create them on your command line:
 ```
 $ ln -s {source-filename} {symbolic-filename}
 ```